 Preparation

-Thoroughly clean the lampascioni from dirt, remove the outer part if it is dry or damaged, then put them in cold water for a few hours or even overnight.
-It’s better if you change the water every 3/4 hours, this will help remove some of the bitter taste that characterizes these bulbs.
-You can skip this step if you enjoy their naturally bitter taste.
+Clean the lampascioni thoroughly of dirt, remove the outer part if it appears dry or damaged, then put them in cold water for a few hours or even overnight.
+It’s better if you change the water every 3/4 hours, this will allow you to remove some of the bitter taste that characterizes these bulbs.
+You can also skip this step if you enjoy their characteristic bitter flavor.

-In a pan with plenty of hot oil, add the lampascioni a few at a time, turning them frequently.
-They will cook by opening up like a rose and will be crispy on the outside.
+In a pan with plenty of hot oil, add the lampascioni a little at a time, turning them often.
+They will cook by opening up like a rose and will become crunchy on the outside.

-Remove them from the pan with a slotted spoon, place them on a plate lined with paper towels, and salt them.
+Remove them from the pan with a slotted spoon, place them on a plate covered with paper towels, and season with salt.

 And now you can enjoy them!

-If you enjoyed the fried Lampascioni, try the other Lucanian savory recipes:
+If you liked Fried Lampascioni, try other savory Lucanian recipes: